Broadcom’s SEO Playbook: Building a 125K+ Monthly Organic Traffic System

 But still struggling with organic traffic.

 And Broadcom?
-They’re quietly pulling in 129,000+ organic visits per month; and if you Google any high-intent IT or cybersecurity term, odds are they’re already there.
+They are quietly pulling in 129,000+ organic visits per month.
+If you Google any high-intent IT or cybersecurity term, odds are they are already there.

 The reason?

-They’re not playing flashy content games.
-They’re doing the fundamentals better than 90% of SaaS companies.
+They are not playing flashy content games.
+They are doing the fundamentals better than 90 percent of SaaS companies.

-Here’s how they built an organic traffic machine that compounds daily; and what you can steal today.
+Here is how they built an organic traffic machine that compounds daily and what you can learn from them.

 SEO Snapshot: Broadcom by the Numbers